-- 6.3.5 Shoulder Position-The top of the shoulders and neck should be included in the image frame. - 6.4 Decedent Face Preparation - 6.4.1 This section outlines the optimal facial conditions for a postmortem image for FR and comparison purposes.
-Obscuring matter (for example, blood, particles, dirt, and so forth) or hair on the face, large open wounds, closed eyes, and eyeglasses can adversely affect FR searches and facial comparisons, limiting the usefulness of the images. - 6.4.2 If a scale (ruler) is used, efforts should be made to place the ruler in the same plane as the face and it should not cover or obstruct any portion of the head or face. - 6.4.3 There are situations in which multiple images at each pose angle can be helpful in improving the usable quality of the postmortem facial imagery for facial comparison. - 6.4.4 For all situations, facial comparison requires that the face be fully exposed and in a natural position.
-For forensic reasons, it is advisable to take images before and after any alterations to increase the usefulness of the images. - 6.4.5 Obscuring Matter - 6.4.5.1 The face should be cleaned of blood (or other fluids), dirt, debris, makeup, and other foreign matter or obstructions. - 6.4.5.2 In Figure 3, the image on the left shows an obstruction over the face; the image on the right shows the obstruction removed. - 6.4.6 Hair - 6.4.6.1 When capturing both frontal and profile images, the decedent's hair shall be moved to reveal the full face and ears.
-If excessive facial hair obscures facial components, then it should be repositioned to approximate a natural condition and the line of growth should be made visible. - 6.4.6.2 In Figure 4, the image on the left shows hair covering portions of the face and ears; the image on the right shows the hair moved away from important facial components.
+6.3.5 Shoulder Position-The top of the shoulders and neck should be included inthe image frame.

+194 6.4 Decedent Face Preparation

+6.4.1 This section outlines the optimal facial conditions for a postmortem image for FR and comparison purposes.
+Obscuring matter (e.g., blood, particles, dirt) or hair on the face, large open wounds, closed eyes, and eyeglasses can adversely affect FR searches and facial comparisons, limiting the usefulness of the images.

+6.4.2 If a scale (ruler) is used, efforts should be made to place the ruler in the same plane as the face and it should not cover or obstruct any portion of the head or face.

+6.4.3 There are situations in which multiple images at each pose angle can be helpful in improving the usable quality of the postmortem facial imagery for facial comparison.

+6.4.4 For all situations, facial comparison recommends that the face be fully exposed and in a natural position.
+For forensic reasons, it is advisable to take images before and after any alterations to increase the usefulness of the images.

+6.4.5 Obscuring Matter

+208 6.4.5.1 The face should be cleaned of blood (or other fluids), dirt, debris, makeup, and other foreign matter or obstructions.

+- 6.4.5.2 In Figure 3, the image on the left shows an obstruction over the face; the - image on the right shows the obstruction removed.

+- Figure 3: Obscuring matter, such as evidence of resuscitation efforts or other medical intervention, as shown in this illustration on the left can also obstruct portions of the face.
+On the right, the obstruction has been removed. - 215 6.4.6 Hair - 6.4.6.1 When capturing both frontal and profile images, the decedent's hair should be moved to reveal the full face and ears.
+If excessive facial hair obscures facial components, then it should be repositioned to approximate a natural condition and the line of growth should be made visible.
+6.4.6.2 In Figure 4, the image on the left shows hair covering portions of the face - and ears; the image on the right shows the hair moved away from important facial - 222 components.

+Figure 4: Hair covering parts of the face, as seen on the left illustration, should be removed.